 From November 2005 documented information and historical records were sifted by a history postgraduate, Robert Hogg, working part-time on contract to Council.
 Records were also supplied by the state government Heritage Unit and Council’s own Heritage Unit, Returned Services League (RSL), local history groups and individual members of the public.
-Information from the Australian war memorial and the Australian national Archives websites were also utilized.
-On occasions we also advertised for information about specific sites in local newspapers to seek more local knowledge.
+Information from the Australian war memorial and the Australian National Archives websites were also utilized.
+On occasions, we also advertised for information about specific sites in local newspapers to seek more local knowledge.

-As reported by Dargavel and Cockerell in 2004, most memorial plantings were organized by local committees, were not centrally organized or recorded and therefore local knowledge was critical to fill the many gaps in or losses of recorded information.
+As reported by Dargavel and Cockerell in 2004, most memorial plantings were organized by local committees, and were not centrally organized or recorded therefore local knowledge was critical to fill the many gaps in or losses of recorded information.